+The production of product (B) is initiated (Figure 5.d)) and profiles for four sensors that monitor the parameters in the production process (Figure 5.e) are downloaded.
+Smart sensors set new parameters for product (B) so that the machine is ready to manufacture another product.
+By implementing smart sensors in the production process, we can supervise, monitor, and control certain parameters when performing tasksat any time, all depending on which parameters are necessary for the production of the finished product to run smoothly.
 For the sake of illustration, an example is given in Figure 6.a).
-If we want to have information on which product is currently on the production line, we can obtain this information by implementing a radio frequency identification RFID sensor, since it is connected to PLC Logix controllers (Figure 6.b)) through a set network [30-32].
-The control, information and monitoring of the current product packaging on the packaging section is shown in Figure 6. c, d), whereas the monitoring of products and raw materials at each stage from entry, production and shipment to the end customer is shown in Figure 6.e, f).
+If we want to have information on which product is currently on the production line, we can obtain this information by implementing a radio frequency identification RFID sensor, since it is connected to PLC Logix controllers (Figure 6.b)) through a set network [30,31,32].
+The control, information and monitoring of the current product packaging on the packaging section is shown in Figure 6. c, d), whereas the monitoring of products and raw materials at each stage from entry, production and shipment to the end customer isshown in Figure 6.e, f).
 We can achieve increased productivity and production efficiency by implementing smart sensors.
 We can also achieve detailed monitoring of products, as well as the visibility of the supply chain in order to make the right decisions on time.
 An example of monitoring certain positions in the production process by implementing smart sensors is shown in Figure 7.
 Depending on the production process, there are different positions for the application of smart sensors.
-In addition, the choice of information we are interested inwill influence the choice of smart sensor that will be placed to monitor and obtain information [31,32].
+In addition, the choice of information we are interested in will influence the choice of smart sensor that will be placed to monitor and obtain information [31,32].

 Figure 6.
-Monitoring of certain parameters with smart sensors in the production process the second position displays the application of pressure sensor which shows a pressure of 50 bars.
+Monitoring of certain parameters with smart sensors in the production process

+Figure 7 shows an illustrative example in which the temperature is monitored in the production process.
+There is a sensor that shows that the temperature is 45 •C, while the second position displays the application of pressure sensor which shows a pressure of 50 bars.
 In the third position, there is a proximity sensor that registers the positioning of the product on the 750 mm conveyor belt, while the power signal is 500 units.
 At the end of the production process, a sensor for counting parts was installed, which is now active and providing information that there are 1284 units of elements.